Testability of Reverse Causality Without Exogenous Variation: Testing Reverse Causality

 where $ k $ is a positive-definite kernel\footnote{A positive-definite kernel is a kernel with an associated kernel matrix $ K $, which has entries $ K_{ij} := k(x_i,x_j) $, that is positive-definite.}, such as the Gaussian kernel, which is defined as

 for arbitrary vectors $ v $ and $ v' $ and a bandwidth parameter $ \lambda>0$, where $ \norm{\cdot}_{\ell_2} $ denotes the $\ell_2$ norm.
-This is illustrated in Figure \ref{fig_feature_map}: each data point can be richly represented by its similarity (defined by the kernel) to all other data points.
+Each data point can thus be richly represented by its similarity (defined by the kernel) to all other data points.
 It can be shown that the inner product of two such feature maps in an RKHS reduces to an evaluation of the kernel itself \parencite[see][and Appendix \ref{app_rkhs}]{kernels01}:

 This result shows that the inner product of possibly infinite-dimensional feature representations, $ \langle \Phi(x),\Phi(x')\rangle $, can be evaluated through the kernel $ k $ without making the feature representation explicit (the so-called `kernel trick' in machine learning).
 Any algorithm or other data processing technique that relies on calculating inner products between data representations can be `kernelized,' i.e. transformed into a nonlinear algorithm by mapping the data into a higher-dimensional Reproducing Kernel Hilbert Space.
 The covariance, which can be defined as a dot product, falls into this category.